hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 now study `save` refinements closer

-[16:13:15](#16609255951888jPuUz:gitter.im) <hiiamboris (NOT THIS ONE)>: oh sorry, it doesn't have that í ½í¸ƒ
+[16:13:15](#16609255951888jPuUz:gitter.im) <hiiamboris (NOT THIS ONE)>: oh sorry, it doesn't have that ğŸ˜ƒ

 [16:13:53](#16609256331889vAQEb:gitter.im) <hiiamboris (NOT THIS ONE)>: ok then, `mold` has what you need, and `save` roughly equals `write mold`